vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/101/06_sa_retodhA.md

 title = "06"

 +++
-With Lü (506), I take the first hemistich as a truth-formulation, summarily referred to by tád ṛtaṃ “this truth” beginning c.
+With Lüders (506), I take the first hemistich as a truth-formulation, summarily referred to by tád ṛtaṃ “this truth” beginning c.